Skwiix - Musical-Info-Advice-Support

 Buy vs Rent

-In essence, rental is more flexible (with a monthly charge and ability to return), but buying (purchase) is more cost effective if you or your child stick with playing the instrument in the longer term.
+In essence, rental is more flexible (with a monthly charge and the ability to return), but buying (purchase) is more cost-effective if you or your child stick with playing the instrument in the longer term.

-• Long-term rental fees adds up quickly.
-A suitable playable student type trumpet can often be purchased for less than the cost of a year’s rental.
+• Long-term rental fees add up quickly.
+You can often purchase a suitable playable student-type trumpet for less than a year’s rental cost.

-• A well chosen instrument that is well cared for will retain its value and usually return a substantial part of its purchase price when sold used or traded in for an intermediate trumpet.
+• A well-chosen instrument that is well cared for will retain its value and usually return a substantial part of its purchase price when sold, used or traded for an intermediate trumpet.

-• Rental instruments may be a bit worse for wear with nicks, dents, and scratches.
-You’re also liable for any damage on a rented trumpet.
+• Rental instruments may be worse for wear with nicks, dents, and scratches.
+You’re also liable for any damage to a rented trumpet.

 New vs Second hand

-Being a starter at playing the instrument, it does not make sense to go for an expensive trumpet as your very first trumpet neither will it make sense to buy an extremely cheap instrument.
+As a starter at playing the instrument, it does not make sense to go for an expensive Trumpet as your very first, nor will it make sense to buy an extremely cheap instrument.

-If you are able to find a very good quality used instrument that has been taken care of, this can save you a substantial amount of money and therefore go for it.
-The reasoning that should drive the purchase of a new instrument should always be quality or workmanship that will support your effort to learn to play the instrument.
+Suppose you can find an excellent quality used instrument that has been well looked after.
+In that case, this can save you a substantial amount of money and therefore go for it.
+The reasoning that should drive the purchase of a new instrument should always be quality or craft that will support your effort to learn to play the instrument.

 Visit the Skwiix outlet to see the price range of trumpets on offer.
 You may also find them in pawn shops, auctions, flea markets, classified ads, and online

-Here are some quick Skwiix tips to buying a Trumpet : -
+Here are some quick Skwiix tips for buying a Trumpet: -

 Tip 1

-Set a budget of how much or how little you wish to spend on your trumpet.
-Remember that the cost is dependent on the condition of the trumpet.
-Used trumpets will normally be less expensive that newer ones.
-Many music stores offer both new and used trumpets and can assist you in choosing the right fit for you or your child.
+Set a budget of how much or how little you wish to spend on your Trumpet.
+Remember that the cost is dependent on the condition of the Trumpet.
+Used trumpets will typically be less expensive than newer ones.
+Many music stores offer new and used Trumpets and can assist you in choosing the right fit for you or your child.
 Trumpets are often available through private sellers.
-Before you buy a used trumpet, it is best to ensure that all the repairs to the trumpet's valves, pads and slides have been done.
-A new trumpet and most second hand trumpets should automatically come in a case.
+Before buying a used Trumpet, it is best to ensure that all the Trumpet's valves, pads and slides have been repaired.
+A new Trumpet and most second-hand Trumpets should automatically come in a case.

 Tip 2

 There are differences between beginner, intermediate and professional trumpets.
-Beginner trumpets play well, they have lesser craftsmanship and have fewer features than intermediate or professional trumpets.
-Many student trumpets have a two-piece rather than a one-piece bell, which does affect sound quality.
-Be sure to specify that you want a beginner trumpet when purchasing.
+Beginner Trumpets play well; they have fewer craftsmanship and features than intermediate or professional Trumpets.
+Many student Trumpets have a two-piece rather than a one-piece bell, which does affect sound quality.
+Be sure to specify that you want a beginner Trumpet when purchasing.

 Tip 3